mipops/dvrescue/docs/_sections/capture.md

    - Note the device identifier number displayed.
    - Repeat this for all decks of the same make and model.

 4. If your deck has a Remote/Local setting, make sure it is set to “Remote” before initiating the capture.
 Please note that some decks are known to have different behavior.
-For specific settings re ee the <a href="https://docs.google.com/spreadsheets/d/1HvNsC110aBH8WjfnNJrF6KlT2STgCT5KRBaf1g6MxGQ/edit#gid=0" target="_blank">DV Deck Guide</a> for deck-specific information.
+Additional settings for your DV device may apply.
+To view manuals and settings notes for specific decks, players and camcorders, please see the <a href="https://docs.google.com/spreadsheets/d/1HvNsC110aBH8WjfnNJrF6KlT2STgCT5KRBaf1g6MxGQ/edit#gid=0" target="_blank">DV Deck Guide</a> for deck-specific information.

 5. You can use the player buttons to control the deck and preview the content on the tape. <br /> <img width="1422" alt="dvcapture_07" src="https://github.com/user-attachments/assets/df9bd62b-b89f-4db9-9270-d8becab6ca4a"> <br />